Zarifa Ghafari: Life and career

+Early life and family

 Zarifa Ghafari was born in 1994 in Kabul.
 She was the first born of eight children born to Abdul Wasi Ghafari, an Afghan Army colonel and commander in the Special Operations Corps.
 She was not allowed to be educated but she attended a clandestine school.
-Education was legalised in 2001.
+Education was legalised in 2001 after the Taliban rule was toppled.
 She had to again attend Halima Khazan High School in secret after her father was sent to work in Paktia.
 Her parents did not want her to attend because of a suicide attack on the school.
 She was hospitalised later when she was caught in the blast of a bomb that killed the provincial governor.

 Her father was gunned down by the militants in front of his house in Kabul on November 5, 2020.
 Ghafari attended Panjab University, Chandigarh, India only because she had obtained a scholarship.
 Her parents had already refused her to go to Shaikh Zayed University because they did not want her to be living alone.
 Her degree was in economics and she could have lived in Chandigarh but she decided to return home.